neilbrown/gnubee-tools/README.md

 Note that this isn't needed if you use "`config`" to create your debian install - that will copy the modules in for you.

-When built with a kernel that supports it, /lib/modules will also contain a copy of `swconfig`, which is used to manage the internal network switch.
-The code in the initramfs will already have configured this, but it might be helpful to have the binary to play with.

 Install / Rescue mode
 ---------------------